ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Visibility:
     * true - notify the login window needs visibility
   * Redirect
-    * a URL the outer page must redirect to immediately
+    * A URL the outer page must redirect to immediately

 ### Returns